JonathanWilbur/asn1-d/documentation/security.md

 The author says you can use it [here](
         http://www.derkeiler.com/Mailing-Lists/securityfocus/bugtraq/2004-01/0126.html).

-I will have to analyze it to discover the exploit (and possibly run it on my system).
+~~I will have to analyze it to discover the exploit (and possibly run it on my system).~~

+It looks like the malware I downloaded just (pseudo-)randomly corrupts the packet.
+There is no actual indication as to what in particular causes the vulnerability.
+I have to skip this one.

 ### CVE-2005-1935